riflosnake/XPanther/README.md

-## If you are into web automation, that's where **XPantherIDE** comes into play.
+# If you are into web automation, that's where `XPantherIDE` comes into play.

-XPantherIDE is a simple script, which opens a chrome browser on your preferred starting page url, and will register any click made in the page, after you close the browser as you normally would, every unique xpath of element you clicked upon will be shown in succession, thus making automation a lot easier, especially for people who struggle finding xpaths.
+`XPantherIDE` is a simple Selenium script, that tries to mimic an IDE for finding xpaths instantly on any web page with just 1 click.

 Import:
 ```python